sampsyo/home/_draffs/probablycorrect.md

 There's an easy way to get a basic kind of statistical correctness.
 It's roughly equivalent to traditional testing in terms of both difficulty and strength, so I'll call it **statistical testing**.
-(To be clear, this is not my invention, but we did use it in the [probabilistic assertions][] paper.)
+(But to be clear, this is not my invention.)

 The idea is to pick, instead of a set $X$ of representative inputs, a [probability distribution][] $D$ of inputs that you think is representative of real-world behavior.
 For example, if you're going to run on data from the natural world, you might choose a [normal distribution][].